-As a result of DPN, Mr. Bravin became the first deaf chair of a Board of Trustees that was composed, for the first time, of a deaf majority.
+Mr. Philip W. Bravin, '66, will be the official Commencement speaker at Gallaudet University's 145th Commencement exercises on Friday, May 16, 2014.
+As a result of the 1988 Deaf President Now (DPN) movement, Bravin became the first deaf chair of a Board of Trustees that was composed, for the first time, of a deaf majority.
 He was a trustee for 20 years, serving eight of those years as chair.
-Always a staunch advocate for our students, Mr. Bravin was instrumental in helping the University maintain a sound financial base and keep Gallaudet on the forefront with technology.
-Mr. Bravin has a long and distinguished record of service to organizations at the local, state, regional, and national level.
+Always a loyal advocate for our students, Bravin was instrumental in helping the University maintain a sound financial base and keep Gallaudet on the forefront with technology.
+Bravin has a long and distinguished record of service to organizations at the local, state, regional, and national level.
 He currently serves as vice president for business development and outreach for ZVRS.

 Father Coughlin is well known for his pioneering work in the ministerial field.
 He is one of the first deaf priests in North America, and his work in the deaf community -- particularly with youth -- is nothing short of outstanding.
 After working as a home missionary priest for the International Catholic Deaf Association, he founded Camp Mark Seven, a program for Catholic deaf youth and adults, in Old Forge, N.Y.
 He also is noted for establishing the House of Studies for Deaf Seminarians in Yonkers, N.Y., which was later transferred to San Antonio, Tex., where it became known as the Dominican Missionaries for the Deaf Apostolate.